gabesargeant/blog/gabrielsargeant/content/posts/this_site_2/index.md

 For verbose messaging see aws.Config.CredentialsChainVerboseError
 ```

 The use of the **~/.aws** folder worked previously for other Golang work I've done.
-In fact just using the aws cli with commands like:
+In fact just using the AWS CLI with commands like:

 ```
 aws s3 ls s3://www.gabrielsargeant.com